-William Meyer has been a director and the Chairman of Minco Silver since August 2004.
-Mr. Meyer has served as a director of Minco Mining since July 1999 and was appointed Chairman of Minco Mining in November 1999.
+William Meyer has been a director of Minco Silver since August 2004.
+Mr. Meyer served as a director and Chairman of Minco Gold Corporation (formerly "Minco Mining & Metals Corporation") from July 1999 until July, 2007.
 Mr. Meyer graduated from the University of British Columbia in 1962 with a B.Sc. in Geology.
 After graduation, he was employed as an exploration geologist with Phelps Dodge Corporation of Canada and, later, as senior geologist with Gibraltar Mines Ltd. In 1967, he joined the consulting firm of Western Geological Services as a partner and in 1975 formed his own consulting firm, W. Meyer and Associates.

 Mr. Meyer joined Teck Exploration Ltd., the wholly-owned exploration subsidiary of Teck Corporation, in 1979 as Exploration Manager for Western Canada and the United States.
 In 1991, he was appointed President of Teck Exploration Ltd. From November 1993 to April 1998, Mr. Meyer held the position of Vice-President, Exploration with Teck Corporation (now Teck Cominco Ltd.) responsible for the direction of exploration activities for Teck Corporation and its associated companies worldwide.

-Mr. Meyer is a member of the Association of Professional Engineers of British Columbia, the Canadian Institute of Mining & Metallurgy, the Society of Exploration Geophysicists, the Prospectors & Developers Association of Canada and the British Columbia & Yukon Chamber of Mines.

-Mr. Meyer serves as a director and/or officer of the following publicly-traded companies: Minco Mining & Metals Corporation, a TSX listed company (Director and Chairman); Silver Standard Resources Inc., a TSX and NASDAQ listed company (Director); Trans America Industries Ltd., a TSX Venture listed company (Director); New Cantech Ventures Inc., a TSX Venture listed company (Director); GGL Diamond Corp., a TSX Venture listed company (Director); and Lysander Minerals Corporation, a TSX Venture listed company (Director).

-Mr. Meyer has not entered into a non-competition or non-disclosure agreement with the Company and is 68 years of age.
+Mr. Meyer is a member of the Association of Professional Engineers of British Columbia, the Canadian Institute of Mining & Metallurgy, the Prospectors & Developers Association of Canada and the Association for Mineral Exploration British Columbia.
+Mr. Meyer serves as a director and/or officer of the following publicly-traded companies: Minco Base Metals Corporation, a B.C. company (Director); Silver Standard Resources Inc., a TSX and NASDAQ listed company (Director); Trans America Industries Ltd., a TSX Venture listed company (Director); New Cantech Ventures Inc., a TSX Venture listed company (Director); and Lysander Minerals Corporation, a TSX Venture listed company (Director).
+Mr. Meyer has not entered into a non-competition or non-disclosure agreement with the Company and is 70 years of age.
 It is anticipated that Mr. Meyer will spend approximately 35% of his time on the affairs of the Company.

-Robert Quartermain, Director
+Kenneth McNaughton, Director